totalspectrum/spin2cpp/docs/basic.md

   dim d(10) as string
 ```

-Arrays are always indexed starting at 1.
+Arrays are by default indexed starting at 1.
 That is, if `a` is an array, then
 `a(1)` is the first thing in the array, `a(2)` the second, and so on.
 This is
 different from some other languages (such as Spin and C), where
 array indexes start at 0.

 For example, a subroutine to initialize an array
 to 0 could look like:
 ```
    dim a(10) as integer